PatrickBaus/Arduino-TMP1075/README.md

   void setFaultsUntilAlert(const ConsecutiveFaults value=Fault_1);
 ```
 ___Arguments___
-* `value` [ConsecutiveFaults] :  The number of consecutive faults before the alert pin is triggered. it can be a number between 1-4.
+* `value` [ConsecutiveFaults] :  The number of consecutive faults before the alert pin is triggered.
+It can be a number between 1-4.
 	This can be set by the ConsecutiveFaults enum:
 	```c
 	enum ConsecutiveFaults : uint8_t {